 - The processing is necessary for the purposes of performing or exercising obligations or rights which are imposed or conferred by law on the controller or the individual in connection with employment, social security or social protection; or - Consent where freely given.
-The School acknowledges because of the potential for the imbalance of power that it may be difficult for consent to be deemed valid and will only rely on this where no other ground applies.
+The Trust/School acknowledges because of the potential for the imbalance of power that it may be difficult for consent to be deemed valid and will only rely on this where no other ground applies.

-10. Sharing Personal Data
+10 Sharing Personal Data

-Please refer to the Trust's Privacy Notice(s).
+Please refer to the Trust/School's Privacy Notices.

-- Each School will only share personal data under limited circumstances, when there is a lawful basis to do so and where identified in the Privacy Notice(s).
-The following principles apply: - Each School will share data if there is an issue with a student /pupil or third party, for example, parent/carer that puts the safety of staff or others at risk; - Each School will share data where there is a need to liaise with other agencies.
+- The Trust/School will only share personal data under limited circumstances, when there is a lawful basis to do so and where identified in the Privacy Notice(s).
+The following principles apply: - The Trust/School will share data if there is an issue with a pupil or parent/carer that puts the safety of staff at risk; - The Trust/School will share data where there is a need to liaise with other agencies.
 It will seek consent as necessary and appropriate before doing so.
-However, where child protection and safeguarding concerns apply, it will apply the "Seven golden rules of information sharing" which provide that in limited circumstances data may be shared with external agencies without the knowledge or consent of the parent or student; - Each School's suppliers and contractors including its data protection officer a may need data to provide services.
-When sharing data, each School will: - Only appoint suppliers or contractors which can provide sufficient guarantees that they comply with data protection law;

-- Establish a data processing contract with the supplier or contractor, either in the contract or as a standalone agreement, to ensure the fair and lawful processing of any personal data it shares where there is regular sharing; - Only share data that the supplier or contractor needs to carry out their service, and information necessary to keep them safe while working with each School. - Each School may also share personal data with law enforcement and government bodies where there is a lawful requirement / basis for us to do so, including: - o For the prevention or detection of crime and/or fraud; - For the apprehension or prosecution of offenders; - For the assessment or collection of tax owed to HMRC; - o In connection with legal proceedings; - For research and statistical purposes, as long as personal data is sufficiently anonymised, or consent has been provided.
+However, where child protection and safeguarding concerns apply, it will apply the "Seven golden rules of information sharing" which provide that in limited circumstances data may be shared with external agencies without the knowledge or consent of the parent or child; - The Trust/School's suppliers and contractors need data to provide services for example, external IT providers.
+When sharing data the Trust/School will: - Only appoint suppliers or contractors which can provide sufficient guarantees that they comply with data protection law; - Establish a data processing contract with the supplier or contractor, either in the contract or as a standalone agreement, to ensure the fair and lawful processing of any personal data it shares where there is regular sharing ; - Only share data that the supplier or contractor needs to carry out their service, and information necessary to keep them safe while working with the Trust/School. - The Trust and Schools within it may also share personal data with law enforcement and government bodies where there is a lawful requirement / basis for them to do so, including: - For the prevention or detection of crime and/or fraud; - For the apprehension or prosecution of offenders; - For the assessment or collection of tax owed to HMRC; - In connection with legal proceedings; - For research and statistical purposes, as long as personal data is sufficiently anonymised or consent has been provided.

-Each School may also share personal data with emergency services and local authorities to help them to respond to an emergency situation that affects pupils/ students or staff.
+The Trust and schools within it may also share personal data with emergency services and local authorities to help them to respond to an emergency situation that affects pupils or staff.

-11. Data Protection by Design and Default
+11 Data Protection by Design and Default

-The Trust has a legal obligation to integrate appropriate technical and organisational measures into all of its processing activities, and to consider this aspect before embarking on any new type of processing activity.
+The Trust and schools within it have a legal obligation to integrate appropriate technical and organisational measures into all of its processing activities, and to consider this aspect before embarking on any new type of processing activity.